jenncamacho/Hospital_Readmissions/README.md

 - Readmitted: The patient will be readmitted to the hospital within the specified period.
 - Not Readmitted: The patient will not be readmitted within the specified period.

+### 3. Data Preparation and EDA:
-**3. Data Preparation:** Select relevant data and clean it for analysis.
+Select relevant data and clean it for analysis.
 Transform and format the data as needed for modeling.
 Create derived attributes and select subsets of data.

 #### Exploratory Data Analysis (EDA) -Exploration:
 ⦁ remove spaces